 Sometimes it’s ok to lean into stereotypes, especially when it means getting close to nature while admiring views over the City of Angels.
-Beyond spotting celebrities on Rodeo Drive and catching some rays on Venice Beach, a break in LA is a chance to partake of a quintessential Californian pastime: hiking.
-Complementing its diverse landscape and near-perfect weather throughout the year, the city is blessed with an extensive selection of walking trails – for residents of a famously unwalkable city, Angelenos sure do enjoy a good hike.
+Beyond spotting celebrities on Rodeo Drive and catching some rays on Venice Beach, a break in LA is a chance to partake in a quintessential Californian pastime: hiking.
+Complementing its diverse landscape and near-perfect weather throughout the year, the city is blessed with an extensive selection of walking trails - for residents of a famously un-walkable city, Angelenos sure do enjoy a good hike.

-Efficiency is the name of the game in Griffith Park, where you can hike while ticking two iconic landmarks off your must-see list – start your adventure near the Griffith Observatory (of La La Land fame) before heading northwest to spy the Hollywood sign.
+Efficiency is the name of the game in Griffith Park, where you can hike while ticking two iconic landmarks off your must-see list.
+Start your adventure near the Griffith Observatory (of La La Land fame) before heading northwest to spy the Hollywood sign.
 To escape the city without, in fact, leaving the city limits, explore the 36 miles of trails at Topanga Canyon State Park and take in ocean vistas over Malibu.
 Anyone keen to ignore the sage advice of TLC in their 90s classic 'Don’t Go Chasing Waterfalls' would do well to venture into the Angeles National Forest, home to the Switzer and Trail Canyon Falls.
-After a day on your feet, there’s nothing better than returning to a welcoming, well-appointed home – Plum Guide’s home critics have curated a selection of exquisite LA homes to ensure that every hike is followed by a restful night’s sleep.
+After a day on your feet, there’s nothing better than returning to a welcoming, well-appointed home - Plum Guide’s home critics have curated a selection of exquisite LA homes to ensure that every hike is followed by a restful night’s sleep.

 Surf’s up in active Tel Aviv

 For some, healing holidays mean a chance to slow down.
 For others, a sense of wellness is found in exhilaration.
 If a city break with a generous dose of adrenaline is more your cup of tea than a luxurious spa day, seek out the golden sands and thrilling surf of Tel Aviv’s beaches, and experience a more high-octane approach to connecting with nature.
 Among your best bets for catching a break in this happening city is Maravi beach (also known as Manta Ray beach) in the south of the city, just before Jaffa, which usually boasts decent waves even when the rest of the area’s popular surfing spots are relatively calm.
 Alternatively, check out what is known as Tel Aviv’s very own 'mini California' at Hilton Beach, which enjoys one of the best reef breaks in the whole country, thanks to the two jetties that protect the waves.
-To increase your holiday’s wellness credentials, while browsing Tel Aviv’s hallmark Bauhaus architecture stop by at one of the city’s ubiquitous juice stands for a pomegranate juice or a smoothie rich with local flavours like tahini, honey and halva.
+To increase your wellness vacation's credentials, while browsing Tel Aviv’s hallmark Bauhaus architecture stop by at one of the city’s ubiquitous juice stands for a pomegranate juice or a smoothie rich with local flavours like tahini, honey and halva.